-- reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements, earnings releases and related disclosures; - reviewing and discussing with management and our independent registered public accounting firm our internal controls and internal auditing procedures, including any material weaknesses in either; - discussing our accounting policies and all material correcting adjustments with our management and our independent registered public accounting firm; - discussing with our management and our independent registered public accounting firm any significant risks facing the company and the related mitigation plans, as well as monitoring our internal control over financial reporting and disclosure controls and procedures; - appointing, overseeing and approving the compensation for and, when necessary, terminating our independent registered public accounting firm; - approving all audit services and all permitted non-audit, tax and other services to be performed by our independent registered public accounting firm, in each case, in accordance with the audit committee's preapproval policy; - discussing with the independent registered public accounting firm its independence and ensuring that it receives the written disclosures regarding these communications required by the Public Company Accounting Oversight Board;
+- reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements, earnings releases and related disclosures; - discussing with management and our independent registered public accounting firm the quality and adequacy of our internal controls and internal auditing procedures, including any material weaknesses in either; - discussing with management and our independent registered public accounting firm any significant risks or exposures facing the Company and the related mitigation plans, and reviewing the Company's compliance with such mitigation plans; - reviewing and discussing with management and our independent registered public accounting firm the quality and acceptability of our accounting policies and all material correcting adjustments; - appointing, retaining, overseeing and approving the compensation for and, when necessary, terminating our independent registered public accounting firm; - approving all audit services and all permitted non-audit, tax and other services to be performed by our independent registered public accounting firm, in each case, in accordance with the Audit Committee's pre-approval policy; - discussing with our independent registered public accounting firm its independence and ensuring that it receives the written disclosures regarding these communications required by the Public Company Accounting Oversight Board; - reviewing and approving all related party transactions; - recommending to our Board of Directors whether the audited financial statements should be included in our annual report and preparing the audit committee report required by SEC rules;

-- reviewing and approving all related party transactions; - recommending to our Board of Directors whether the audited financial statements should be included in our annual report and preparing the audit committee report required by SEC rules; - reviewing all material communications between our management and our independent registered public accounting firm; - reviewing, updating and recommending to our Board of Directors changes to our code of business conduct and ethics; - overseeing the integrity of our information technology systems, processes and data and reviewing and assessing with management the adequacy of security for such technology systems, processes and data; and - establishing procedures for the receipt, retention, investigation and treatment of accounting related complaints and concerns.
+- reviewing with our independent registered public accounting firm all material communications between our management and our independent registered public accounting firm; - reviewing, updating and recommending to our Board of Directors changes to our code of business conduct and ethics; - overseeing the integrity of our information technology systems, processes and data and reviewing and assessing with management the adequacy of security for such technology systems, processes and data; and - establishing procedures for the receipt, retention, investigation and treatment of accounting related complaints and concerns.

 The Audit Committee is currently composed of three directors: Ms. Lovell, Mr. McGuire and Mr. Conrades, who serves as Chair.
 Each member of the Audit Committee is financially literate and has accounting or related financial management expertise.
-The Audit Committee met four times during fiscal year 2020.
+The Audit Committee met four times during fiscal year 2021.
 The Board has adopted a written Audit Committee charter that is available to stockholders on our website at www.cyclerion.com.